 As our team is dedicated to creating the most reliable, accurate content available, we regularly review content on the site to make sure it is still meeting our standards.
 In instances where we identify content that is outdated or providing inaccurate information, our editorial board will decide whether to update, correct or remove the content.

 - Update: As new information emerges or we notice details that need correcting, we will update the page as soon as possible with the changes required.

 - Rewrite: Occasionally, we may realize the need to completely rewrite a page as it needs more than just new information.
 In these instances, our team will research and write the page from scratch, going through the full editorial process before publishing.

 - Remove: If we discover content that is no longer relevant or no longer meets our standards, we may remove the page or article from our site.

 Readers can find the date of the last update at the bottom of each page.
 In general, blog posts are typically not updated as they are published in a timely manner.

-Though we constantly review our content, occasionally a mistake or inaccuracy may slip past our notice.
-If you notice any errors in what has been published, please reach out to our editorial team at email@example.com.
+Though we constantly review our content, occasionally a mistake or inaccuracy may occur.
+If you notice any errors in what has been published, please reach out to our editorial team at [email protected].

 The MAA Center is independently owned and operated and does not accept money from advertising nor allow advertisers to influence any content published.
-Though the MAA Center is sponsored by James F. Early, LLC, the law firm does not control the content we publish.
-On occasion, we may ask the law firm to provide their expertise as a further check of accuracy of select content on the site.
+Though the MAA Center is sponsored by Early, Lucarelli, Sweeney, & Meisenkothen, LLC, the law firm does not control the content we publish.
+On occasion, we may ask the law firm to provide their expertise as a further check of the accuracy of select content on the site.